Updated April 24, 2017

-This summary of petroleum history includes just a few dates from an extensive heritage – including oilfield discoveries, pioneers, inventors and advances in exploration and production technologies, petroleum products and transportation.
+A summary of U.S. petroleum history includes many milestones (good and bad) from an extensive heritage – including discoveries, pioneers, inventors and advances in exploration and production technologies, petroleum products and transportation.

 On March 24, 1989, the Exxon Valdez oil supertanker ran aground on Bligh Reef in Prince William Sound, Alaska.